jimburton/scrabble/chapters/Chapter1.md

 Note that the game includes a `StdGen`, or generator for pseudo-random numbers.
-We need this because we want to supply players with tiles taken at "random" from the bag.
+We need this because we want to supply players with tiles taken at "random" from the bag, something that we'll come to in the next chapter.

 ## Putting a word on the board

 To create the initial empty board we can use the `array` function to turn a list of `Nothing` values into a 15x15 array.
-Then we can put a wordput onto the board.
+Then we can put a `WordPut` onto the board.

 ```haskell
 newBoard :: Board